AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

   :alt: the results of viewing traffic sorted by source/medium
   :align: center

-You can then see the different medium mentioned above, as well as the specific sources.
-For example, ``google / organic`` means Google search traffic, while ``index.hu / referral`` means the source is a link on a Hungarian news website.
+You can then see the different mediums mentioned above, as well as the specific sources.
+For example, ``google / organic`` means Google search traffic, while ``index.hu / referral`` means the source is a link from a Hungarian news website.

 Full source links
 -----------------